Monkeypox spread: 3 things CDC admits we still don’t understand

 The first thing – a major one – is whether or not the virus can be spread by someone who has no symptoms.
 The best-known monkeypox symptom is bumps on the skin, but the virus can also cause fever, headaches, aches, chills and fatigue.

 We do know the virus appears to mainly be spreading through sexual and intimate activity.
-However, the virus could be transmitting as a result of close skin-to-skin contact that happens during sex – not through bodily fluids.
-The CDC says more research is needed to understand the role bodily fluids play in transmitting the virus, if any.
+However, the virus could be transmitted as a result of close skin-to-skin contact that happens during sex – not through bodily fluids.
+The CDC says more research is needed to understand the role bodily fluids play in transmitting the virus if any.

 The CDC also acknowledges the virus can spread through contact with surfaces, though infectious disease experts don’t believe this form of spread is a major threat.